Daniel-Hinds/Sneaker-Bot-UK/README.md

-# Auto-Profit Calculator
-Determining whether or not a pair of shoes are profitable to resell can be time consuming.
-This auto-profit calculator scrapes websites for the latest releases and then checks their retail price against their resale price on StockX.

-This was written in Node.JS and makes use of the StockX API by Iyarsius https://github.com/iyarsius/stockx-scraper

 # Nike Giga Bot
 (This is paid software that is unrelated to the auto-profit calculator!)
 Need to cop the latest and greatest sneakers but don't want to pay a fortune to buy a bot or risk getting scammed renting one?